xin-huang/dadi-cli/README.md

 ```
 - split_mig:

+        params = (nu1,nu2,T,m)

-        Split into two populations of specifed size, with symmetric migration.
+        Split into two populations of specifed size, with migration.
-        Two populations in this model.

-        params = [nu1,nu2,T,m]

-            nu1: Size of population 1 after split (in units of Na)
+        nu1: Size of population 1 after split.
-            nu2: Size of population 2 after split (in units of Na)
+        nu2: Size of population 2 after split.
         T: Time in the past of split (in units of 2*Na generations)
         m: Migration rate between populations (2*Na*m)
 ```

 ### Available DFE distributions